GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

       Google Cloud project
     * `CLUSTER_NAME`, the name of your Anthos Multi-Cloud cluster
     * `CLUSTER_TYPE`, either `awsClusters` or `azureClusters`
-    * `SECRET_NAME`, the Kubernetes secret with your service account key that you created above
+    * `SECRET_NAME`, the Kubernetes secret that contains the service account key you created above

 ## Update your cluster to turn Cloud Logging user logs off